eslamwaled150/Student-Database-Management-System/README.md

 # Student Database Management System

+## Project Overview
-## This project implements a Student Database Management System using C, following the modular programming concept.
-It supports various operations such as adding, deleting, reading, and checking student data in the database.
+This project implements a Student Database Management System using the C programming language, following the modular programming concept.
+The system allows users to efficiently manage student data by supporting operations like adding, deleting, reading, and validating student information.

 ### Features: